Notes

 About Detention Reports

-These reports use the Interval Average Daily Population calculation to estimate recent numbers of detainees at Immigration and Customs Enforcement facilities across the United States and its Territories.
+These reports use the Interval Average Daily Population calculation to estimate recent numbers of detainees at Immigration and Customs Enforcement (ICE) facilities across the United States and its Territories.

 The reports use numbers compiled from the semi-monthly data updates released by ICE.
 These data can be found in the “Facilities” tab in the xlsx file at the bottom of the “ICE Detention Management” website here.